Nickil21/nickil21.github.io/_posts/2020-04-16-do-you-know-that-florence-is-packed-with-visitors?-evaluating-state-of-the-art-models-of-speaker-commitment.md

 suggesting that the models are not able to capture neg-raising inferences.

 # Limitations and Future Work
+Models are not able to generalize to other linguistic environments such as conditional, modal, and neg-raising, which display inference patterns that are important for information extraction.
+Both models are able to identify the polarity of commitment, but cannot capture its gradience.
 To perform robust language understanding, models will need to incorporate more linguistic foreknowledge and be able to generalize to a wider range of linguistic constructions.

 # Takeaways